Reportage

 Two days after the Horse Gravy Days gravel ride, I hit the road and drove 26 hours out to the front range of Colorado and weaved my way into the mountains to meet up in the little town of Salida.
 That night, after some fly fishing just south of Leadville, I met Sean in person for the first time over a dinner of fresh-caught trout.
 We all packed our bikes and hit the sack at a local BLM campground just outside of town.

 The next morning, we loaded up and crossed the Arkansas River and some rolling hay fields on the outskirts of Salida to start our 19-mile climb up to Aspen Ridge.
-The rain clouds looming over the Cascade Range held off for the time being and the sun shone through spots of clear sky.
+The rain clouds looming over the Sawatch Range held off for the time being and the sun shone through spots of clear sky.
 I was fully captivated by the changing terrain, the color of the dirt, and the copious summer flowers as we wove between patches of open cow pasture and dense chalk-colored aspen trunks.

 The climb was long and challenging, but consistent, which I could appreciate coming from the punchy rolling hills out east.
 As I approached the top of Aspen Ridge on chunky double track, Krysten and Sean, knowing the challenge of the climb for me at altitude, cheered me on, up and over the ridge, adding energy and gratitude to my simple feeling of accomplishment and relief.